 Introduction

 Turmeric is an important spice in Indian households.
 Curcumin per cent is a very important factor for the effectiveness of turmeric.
 Turmeric has properties such as antibiotics, antioxidants, and anti-inflammatory (Dayal et al., 2023).
 In India, Kandhamal is the major turmeric-growing district in the states, and turmeric is the main cash crop for economic development (Sahoo et al., 2017).
 Various benefits of the livelihood enhancement derived from the value chain and marketing of turmeric and processing of their produce help them get a better price (Choudhary and Madhu, 2013).
 Turmeric is used as spices for flavouring and also as a natural colorant with various applications (Prasanth et al., 2018).
 Understanding consumers’ behaviours and their decision-making towards organically produced products found healthy, tasty and environmentally concerned (Sharma and Singhvi, 2018).
 The share of organic turmeric is only around 11 per cent compared to conventionally produced turmeric (Anonymous, 2019).
 For local producers’ value addition in spices proved that semi-processed and processed produce fetched a higher price at each stage of its marketing.
 However, a very small number of spice growers adopted value addition in spices (Singh et al., 2021).
-Secer (2023) revealed that perceived behavioural control, health awareness, social responsibility concern, and trust had a positive influence on purchase intention towards organic food.
+Secer (2023) revealed that perceived behavioural control, health awareness, social responsibility concern, and trust had a positive influence on willingness to pay premium price towards organic food.

 In this context, consumer perception and attitude towards organic turmeric in Punjab was undertaken with the following objectives: